machadov/duplicate-media-finder/README.md

 1. **Folder Scanning**: The tool recursively scans the provided folders for media files.
 Supported image formats include PNG, JPEG, BMP, GIF, and TIFF.
 Supported video formats include MP4, AVI, MOV, MKV, and FLV.

 2. **Hash Generation**:
    - **Images**: Generates perceptual hashes for each image using the `imagehash` library, which is built on top of the `Pillow` library.
+Hash generation is parallelized across multiple CPU cores.
    - **Videos**: Extracts the middle frame of each video and generates a perceptual hash for that frame.
+Video processing is also parallelized.

 3. **Content Comparison**: Compares the hashes of the media files to calculate a similarity score.
 The similarity is calculated based on the Hamming distance between the hashes.

 4. **Performance Optimizations**:
+   - **Parallel Processing**: Utilizes multiple CPU cores for hash generation and comparisons, significantly reducing processing time on large datasets.
    - **Hash Bucketing**: Files are grouped into buckets based on a portion of their hash values to reduce the number of comparisons.
    - **Efficient Data Structures**: Utilizes dictionaries and NumPy arrays for efficient data storage and computation.
    - **Reduced Memory Usage**: Processes data in a way that minimizes memory consumption, suitable for large datasets.